jgbarah/evaluating-foss-projects/processes.md

 You should notice as well that you can only measure time-to-X if X already happened.
 For example, time-to-close can only be measured for a ticket if it was already closed.
 Otherwise, you can only know that time-to-close will be longer than the time it has been open up to now, but nothing else.
 This is important, because it can cause counter-intuitive situations.

 Assume for example a project with 100 still open tickets and 50 already closed tickets.
 All 50 closed tickets had a time-to-close of 2 days.
 All the 100 open tickets were open 60 days ago.
 If we measure the median of time-to-close now, it will be of 2 days, since it only applies to closed tickets.
 Now, the 100 still open tickets are closed during today.
 At the end of the day, we have 50 tickets with 2 days of time-to-close, and 100 with 60 days of time-to-close.
 That is, our median of time-to-close raised to 60 days, even when we closed a lot of old tickets.
-In other words, closing a lot of tickets raised time-to-close, which could be interpreted as a decrease in performance, when it is exaclty the other way around.
+In other words, closing a lot of tickets raised time-to-close, which could be interpreted as a decrease in performance, when it is exactly the other way around.

-To avoid this effects, there are some other metrics, such as:
+To avoid these effects, there are some other metrics, such as:

 * time-active.
 It is defined as time since the process started, only for processes which still didn't finish.
 In some sense, it is a complement to time-to-finish: while time-to-finish considers only finished processes, time-active provides a similar information, but only for processes still open.